saturncloud/dask-pytorch-ddp/README.md

 In DDP, you create N workers, and the 0th worker is the "master", and coordinates the synchronization of buffers and gradients.
 In SGD, gradients are normally averaged between all data points in a batch.
 By running batches on multiple workers, and averaging the gradients, DDP enables you to run SGD with a much bigger batch size `(N * batch_size)`

-In PyTorch, you set some environment variables to configure the "master" host and port, and then you call `init_process_group` before you start training, and `destroy_process_group` when you are done training.  `dask-pytorch` handles this for you by designating 1 dask worker as the master pytorch worker, and calling `init_process_group` and `destroy_process_group` around the training function that you provide.
+`dask-pytorch` sets some environment variables to configure the "master" host and port, and then calls `init_process_group` before training, and calls `destroy_process_group` after training.
+This is the same process normally done manually by the data scientist.

 ### Multi GPU machines
 `dask_cuda_worker` automatically rotates `CUDA_VISIBLE_DEVICES` for each worker it creates (typically one per GPU).
 As a result, your PyTorch code should always start with the 0th GPU.